The Outflow of the B335 Protostar II: After the Outburst: Observations and Analysis Methods

 \subsubsection{Astrometry}

 The reduced images from MAST are nominally astrometrically calibrated, but that calibration was found to be of insufficient quality for a comparison of shock proper motions, probably because of the scarcity of Gaia catalog stars in and near the dark cloud.
 The NIRCam F444W images at the two epochs were not taken at exactly the same position on the sky.
 As a first step in aligning these two images, approximately matching cutouts containing the central region of the outflow were produced.
-We used two methods for aligning these two cutout images.
+We used two methods for fine-aligning these two cutout images.
 A set of reference stars visible on both epoch F444W images was selected, excluding saturated, very faint, and overlapping stars.
-There are no foreground stars toward the B335 globule, so this sample represents stars at a distance greater than that of B335.
-Due to the absorption in the B335 cloud, none of these stars are optically visible and therefore, none of them have Gaia positions or proper motions.
+There are no foreground stars toward the B335 globule, so this sample consists of stars at a distance greater than that of B335.
+Due to the extinction in the B335 cloud, none of these stars are optically visible and therefore, none of them have Gaia positions or proper motions.
 It is reasonable to assume that such a large ensemble of stars at various, but unknown, distances is a close approximation of the celestial reference system, but systematic effects of streaming motions in the background star field can not be excluded.
 For the second method, we used a sample of small extended sources not looking like shock-excited outflow features.
 The expectation is that this is a sample of somewhat compact extragalactic sources that have negligible proper motions.
-For the purpose of fine-aligning the two images, we magnified them by a zoom factor of 30.
-We measured the correlation of both images on both sets of objects, varying rotation and spatial offsets in integer steps in the zoomed image.
-The background star sample contains more objects, and for each, the position can be correlated with better precision.
-While determining the correlation of the extragalactic sources is less precise than for stars, the sample is expected to be a more accurate representation of the reference frame.
-Both background object samples gave closely similar results and in the end, we used the mean of the two measurements of the spatial offsets to match the two images.
-The correction in row and column direction 26 $\pm$ 2 and 22 $\pm$ 2 mas, respectively, i.e., less than half of one pixel in the original data.
-The field rotation was found to be zero.
-This procedure results in the two images having matching sky coordinates, even though the absolute accuracy of these coordinates has not improved by matching the background objects in the two epoch images.
-The problem remains that the whole B335 cloud, and, in particular, the protostar embedded in it, cannot be expected to be stationary in front of the background stars.